sbrown3212/wb-assess-1/src/wb-assess-1.md

 **_What is the purpose of functions?_**

 ```
-Functions can be used to create named blocks of code that can be executed/reused later.
+Already populated: Functions can be used to create named blocks of code that can be executed/reused later.
 They help you keep code DRY and maintainable.

+My answer: A cleaner and more convenient way to write code that can be used over again without repeating.
 ```

 **_What is the difference between `console.log` and `return`?_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+console.log will print the value of what is within the parethesis to the console, but will not return a value which doesn't allow you to save the value to anything. return will hand back the value of the variable or expression to be used later in the program, but nothing will appear in the console using return alone.
 ```

 **_What's the difference between defining and calling a function?_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+Defining a function will lay out the instructions of what the function is supposed to do and what parameters will be used within the function.
+Calling the function will actually perform the actions that the function declaration has written within itself.
 ```

 ### B.2.
 Describe these data types.